SETUP: Sentence-level English-To-Uniform Meaning Representation Parser: Background Related Work

 While both AMR and UMR capture meaning \citep{van-gysel-etal-2019-cross}, UMR extends AMR in several important ways: it represents tense, aspect, modality, and scope at the sentence level; incorporates document-level information such as temporal and modal dependencies; and facilitates the annotation of coreferential relations.
 Recent work by \citet{bonn-etal-2023-mapping} highlights the key differences between AMR and UMR structures, serving as a resource to provide concrete mappings of the roles and concepts in AMR to those in UMR.

-Graph similarity between AMR and UMR graphs can be measured with a variety of standard metrics.
-AnCast \citep{sun2024ancast} employs an anchor broadcast alignment algorithm designed to circumvent local maxima pitfalls.
-AnCast++ \citep{sun-etal-2025-ancast} extends AnCast by providing a unified evaluation of sentence-level graphs, modal and temporal dependencies, and coreference relations, making it particularly suitable for UMR evaluation.
-SMATCH \citep{cai-knight-2013-smatch} measures how similar two graphs are by finding the best node alignment and calculating an F-score based on matching triples.
-SMATCH++ \citep{opitz-2023-smatch} extends SMATCH with more flexible alignment options, fine-grained scoring, standardized evaluation, and efficient graph processing through compression.

 Universal Dependencies (UD; \citealp{de-marneffe-etal-2021-universal}) provide a cross-linguistically consistent syntactic framework that represents grammatical relations in a dependency-tree format.
+Recent work has leveraged UD trees to bootstrap partial UMR graphs \citep{gamba-etal-2025-bootstrapping}, demonstrating that UD-informed approaches can reduce time spent on annotation and improve structural consistency across languages.
 The design of UD prioritizes cross-lingual comparability, making it a valuable structural foundation that can be utilized in UMR parsing.
-Recent work has leveraged UD trees to bootstrap partial UMR graphs \citep{biblio-8545422871867315757}, demonstrating that UD-informed approaches can reduce time spent on annotation and improve structural consistency across languages.